 • Flashing types/conditions (step/counter, apron, cricket areas).

-• Water control path: where water goes during heavy rain.
+• Water path: where water goes during heavy rain.

-• Tiles can crack during access/repair; “simple fixes” can cause new breaks.
+• Tiles can crack during access/repair; “simple fixes” can create new breaks.

 • The underlayment is often the true waterproofing layer.